JadenLeung/rubiks/README.md

 <h3>Group Battle</h3>
 <p>Select from 8+ for everyone to solve.
 (Everyone solves the same cube).
 Unlimited Room Capacity - invite a party!
 Includes live progress/time reports.</p>

+<h3>Team Blind</h3>
+<p>A team of 2 players takes turns being blind.
+Every 15 seconds, the team gets to switch who is blind.
+Only the blindfolded player can turn the cube.</p>